neo4j/graphql/docs/rfcs/rfc-028-connect-in-update-mutations.md

 ### Security consideration

-Please take some time to think about potential security issues/considerations for the proposed solution.
-For example: How can a malicious user abuse this?
-How can we prevent that in such case?
+* Injection on new inputs - these should be enums and not passed directly to cypher.
+* How does this play with `@auth`? - include tests to ensure auth checks still work?
+* DoS - spamming many relationships.
+This kind of attack is not unique to creating new relationships and needs considerations at the library level.

 ## Out of Scope

 * Changing the default behaviour - the initial version of these changes should avoid anything breaking.
+If we decide creating new connections is the desired behaviour, that change should be made as part of 4.0.